| Read Time: 7 minutes

 5. Resolution Options: Depending on findings, you may enter mediation or litigation.
 Your attorney will guide you through these choices.

-This step-by-step approach ensures that you’re not just throwing spaghetti at the wall to see what sticks; you’re following a structured plan that maximizes your chances for a favorable outcome.
+This step-by-step approach ensures that you’re following a structured plan that maximizes your chances for a favorable outcome.

 Mediation vs. Litigation: What to Expect?